 - To access add-ins from the Office Store, the client access servers must be able to communicate with AppSource.

-* Some current features such as categorization of emails and many future features are dependent on the latest API's from Microsoft.
-An O365 subscription ensures that you will receive feature updates (new and improved API's) from Microsoft.
+* Some current features such as categorization of emails and many future features are dependent on the latest API's from Microsoft and are only available on Microsoft 365 Exchange Servers combined with Microsoft 365 client subscriptions.
+A Microsoft 365 subscription ensures that you will receive feature updates (new and improved API's) from Microsoft and CloudExtend.